Frac Tank Types and Uses

 - Containment of dangerous chemicals in environmental applications near fresh water

-- Agricultural applications where EPA requirements must be met
+- Agricultural applications with Mandatory EPA requirements

 - Secondary containment of petroleum storage